-Ellie is a Research Technician in the Chemistry Department at SCCWRP.
-She attends California State University, Long Beach, where she is pursuing a M.S. in microbiology.
-She received her B.S. in ecology and evolutionary biology from the University of Northern Colorado.
+She received her M.S. from California State University, Long Beach in microbiology and her B.S. in ecology and evolutionary biology from the University of Northern Colorado.
 She joined SCCWRP in 2018.

-M.S., Microbiology, California State University Long Beach, Long Beach, California, expected Dec.
-2018
+M.S., microbiology, California State University Long Beach, Long Beach, California, 2018

 Research Technician, Southern California Coastal Water Research Project Authority.
-Costa Mesa, CA. August 2018- Present
+Costa Mesa, CA. 2018-present

-Biology Lab Instructor California State University Long Beach August 2014 – May 2018
+Biology Lab Instructor California State University Long Beach.
+2014-2018

 Honors and Awards